Last Updated: July 29, 2026

 Not necessarily.
 Oils are most effective when used after applying moisture.
 Using much oil can cause buildup so use it as needed.

-Which routine is best for hair?
+Which routine is perfect for your hair?

 Final thoughts